 The story doesn’t end here

 There are some large companies across the globe like Alibaba & Industrial & Commercial Bank of China (ICBC), with a market size (capitalization) of $314.76 Bn. & $254.65 Bn., respectively.
-So, investing in these companies is also possible through investing in US ETF, which gives global exposure.
+So, investing in these companies is also possible through investing in US ETFs, which gives global exposure.

 Having said that, investing in the US market not only helps you to generate good returns but also helps to diversify the risk.